 It’s a place start

 Many people will have to supplement this list for a variety of reasons.
-Some of these schools are very specialized, such as the Culinary Arts Institute.
+Some of these schools are very specialized, such as the Cornish College of the Art.
 Others admit only women or are offer only majors oriented toward a religious vocation.
 Then there are schools that aren’t on the list such as private schools with a large engineering cooperative that requires five years to complete rather than four.

 But it does demonstrate how restricting just two factors, college graduation rates and admission rates, can dramatically affect the number of schools for consideration.
 It also reveals the importance of making your own customized rankings when looking for colleges.
 Not only does everyone have their own set of characteristics that are important for a college to have, they also have varying degrees of importance attached to them.